 Around 1920, a group of businessmen from Lowell, Massachusetts approached the advertising copywriter Helen Rosen Woodward about setting up a cosmetic business.
 This meeting would lead to the establishment of a new name in American beauty, Primrose House.

 The businessmen had no specific interest in, or knowledge of, cosmetics.
 Their aim was to repeat the financial success of fellow Lowell residents – such as James Cook Ayer (Ayer’s Sarsaparilla) and Humphrey O’Sullivan (O’Sullivan’s Rubber Heels) – who had made fortunes selling products through national advertising campaigns.
-They were looking to invest in a consumer product that could be sold in bulk nationwide.
-In the early 1920s, cosmetics looked to be a good bet.
+They were looking to invest in a consumer product that could be sold in bulk nationwide and in the early 1920s cosmetics looked to be a good bet.

 Helen Woodward was persuaded to develop the idea in return for common stock in the new company.